 Teaching and Mentoring

-The McGraw Center oversees mandatory training for all new AIs.
-The Graduate School requires all first-time AIs to attend training, which provides a base level introduction into teaching issues and skills needed for first-time AIs.
+The McGraw Center oversees training each semester for all graduate students serving as AIs in undergraduate courses for the first time.
+The Graduate School requires all first-time AIs to complete this training, which provides an introduction to teaching issues and an opportunity to practice teaching skills.

-Pedagogy and Professional Development Workshops - McGraw Center pedagogy workshops are focused on aspects of teaching, learning, and academic careers.
-The workshops explore topics of grading, leading discussions, and teaching with film and lecturing.
+Pedagogy workshops at the McGraw Center are focused on various aspects of teaching, learning, and navigating academic careers.
+Workshops explore a wide range of topics, including grading, leading discussions, teaching with film or other visual materials, and lecturing.
 They also focus on critical thinking in disciplinary courses as well as on writing a teaching statement.
-The professional development workshops help prepare graduate students for their academic careers such as the Master Class on Lecturing, which includes Princeton faculty, and "Prof 101," a seminar for those starting academic positions in the following year.
+Popular offerings include the Master Class on Lecturing, which includes Princeton faculty members who are recognized as expert teachers.